 The accuracy of your information is important to us.
 If you want to review and/or correct the information that we hold about you, please email us at email@example.com.

 We keep this Policy under regular review.
-This Policy was last updated on 8 May 2018.
+This Policy was last reviewed on 17 April 2021.